drpaneas/ubuntu_qa/README.md

 docker exec generic-openqa_worker openqa-client --host http://openqa-webui isos post DISTRI=ubuntu VERSION=17.10 FLAVOR=desktop ARCH=amd64
 ```

-Then go to the web interface to monitor the results.
+Then open Firefox and go to the web interface
+to monitor the results.